 There are basically 3 types of boutiques in terms of the way they stock goods – consignment boutique, regular buy and sell retail boutique and the franchisee boutique

 A consignment boutique will stock goods manufactured by other designers or manufacturers and will take a percentage as their share when the item is sold.

 The consignment model means that you do not have to need initial money for the inventory but the profit share will be much lower than buying and selling.
 The consignment stores operate at a volume model which means you will have to sell a lot of goods for a decent profit.
-This type of store is a good option if you do not have initial investment money to buy merchandise.
+This type of store is a good option if you do not have the initial investment money to buy merchandise.
 You will have to seek designers or factories ready to keep goods in your shop to sell.

-The buy and sell boutiques will buy goods at a whole sale price from manufacturers or distributors and sell it at a higher mark up to customers.
+The buy and sell boutiques will buy goods at a wholesale price from manufacturers or distributors and sell them at a higher mark up to customers.
 This model of boutiques will make a much higher profit at the end of the day but you need a large initial investment to buy merchandise.
 You will have to develop a relationship with wholesalers and get the best price so that you can make more profit.
 You may have to buy bundles / large quantities of the same style to get this discount ( Minimum order quantity).
 You will be making more money with this model than the consignment boutique.

 2. Decide on the USP of the store – the purpose of your business

 Decide on why you want to open the boutique and what you will be offering.
-You will also have to know what is in trend and the colours which appeal to the market at the moment
+You will also have to know what is in trend and the colors which appeal to the market at the moment